A Veterinarian’s Guide to Student Loan RefinancingFebruary 26, 2020

 - Your degree was issued by an approved post-secondary institution and program of study

-You can find the list of participating schools on ELFI’s eligibility requirements page.*
+You can find the list of participating schools on the ELFI student loan refinancing eligibility requirements page.*

 2. Consider adding a cosigner

 If you don’t meet the minimum eligibility requirements, or you want to improve your chances of qualifying for a lower interest rate, consider adding a cosigner to your loan application.
 Typically, you’d ask a parent, relative, or close friend to cosign the loan application with you.
 If you can’t afford the payments, the cosigner is liable for making them, instead.